FluffHound/east_surabaya_house_predict/README.md

-# east_surabaya_house_predict
+# H2H (Hope to Home)
-A repo containing deployable web that serves a function of predicting house price in East Surabaya, Indonesia.
-3rd party websites are scraped to provide dataset for model training.
+A web that serves as a final semester project in Uni, taking role as a house price prediction that harvest online data of local house listing located in East Surabaya, Indonesia.
+Scraped dataset got feeded to ML model to then be deployed in the website for prediction functionality.